The Clear Edge

 How to use:

-Update weekly (every Monday morning).
-Watch the trend over time.
-Know the exact position at a glance.
+Update the tracker every Monday morning, watch how the trend moves over time, and know your exact position at a glance.

 Key insights from tracking: